-Both the “drop and swap” and the “swap and drop” alternatives raise potential holding period issues.
-If the “drop” occurs too close in time to the “swap” (or vice versa), there may be some question as to whether the relinquished property (or replacement property) was “held for investment.”
-Also, if the drop appears too close in time to the swap, the partner’s exchange may be deemed an exchange by the partnership under the Court Holding case (See Commissioner v.
+If the drop appears too close in time to the swap, the partner’s exchange may be deemed an exchange by the partnership under the Court Holding case (See Commissioner v.
 Court Holding Co., 324 U.S. 331, 65 S.Ct.
 707 (1954).
 This depends on whether the partnership has agreed to sell the property before the drop occurs.
 Also, if the drop and the swap occur too close in time, the question arises whether the taxpayer ever really owned qualifying interest in the property.
 Clearly, the more time that passes between the “drop” and the “swap” (or vice versa), the better.

 Regarding the above issues, a line of federal cases (Bolker, Mason, Maloney, etc.) provides taxpayer-friendly authority against challenges by the IRS.
-However, some state taxing authorities (notably, the California Franchise Tax Board) aggressively challenge 1031 exchanges and argue that they are not bound by these federal cases.
+However, some state taxing authorities (notably, the California Franchise Tax Board) aggressively challenge 1031 exchanges and sometimes narrowly interpret these federal cases.
 Also, changes made in 2008 to the federal partnership tax return (IRS Form 1065) make it easier to detect when drop and swap transactions have occurred, thus making such transactions more vulnerable to challenge by taxing authorities.